polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/access-evm-accounts.md

 crates and you might need to update the dependencies in your `Cargo` files.
 You must use the _matching_ versions of Substrate and Frontier dependencies in your project.

+## Genesis configuration

+The development [chain specification](https://github.com/substrate-developer-hub/frontier-node-template/blob/main/node/src/chain_spec.rs) in the `frontier-node-template` defines a genesis block that is been pre-configured with an EVM account for the `alice` account.
+When you start this node in development mode, the EVM account for `alice` is funded with a default amount of Ether.
+You'll be using this account to view EVM account details and to call Ethereum smart contracts.
+After you start the node, you'll be able to use the [Polkadot-JS application](https://polkadot.js.org/apps/#?rpc=ws://127.0.0.1:9944) to see the details of the EVM account for `alice`.

 ## Compile a Frontier node

 The [Frontier node template](https://github.com/substrate-developer-hub/frontier-node-template) provides a working development environment so that you can start building on Substrate right away.